Technological and industrial history of 20th-century Canada

-The late Electric Age (1901–1920)
+Late Electric Age (1901–1920)

 Industrial processes and techniques

 Metal mining also became significant industry during this period.
 The International Nickel Company (Inco) was established in 1902 through the fusion of two companies.
 A refinery using the Orford process was built in Port Colborne, Ontario in 1918 and then moved to Copper Cliff, Ontario, where that technique was replaced by the matte flotation process in 1948.
 Hard rock gold mining became practical in 1887, with the development of the potassium cyanidation process, by Scott MacArthur, which was used to separate the gold from the ore.
 This technique was first used in Canada at the Mikado Mine in the Lake-of-the-Woods Region again made accessible by the CPR.
 The CPR also provided access to the B.C. interior, where lead, copper, silver and gold ores had been discovered in the Rossland area in 1891.
 The ores were transported to Trail, B.C., where they were roasted.
 After CPR built the Crowsnest Pass it purchased the Trail roasting facility and in 1899 built a blast furnace to smelt lead ore.
 In 1902 the first electrolytic lead refining plant using the Betts Cell Process began operation in Trail.
 The Consolidated Mining and Smelting Company of Canada Ltd. was founded as a CPR subsidiary and began to develop the Sullivan Mine with its lead, zinc and silver ores, in Kimberley in 1909.

 By 1912 the Dominion Coal Company produced 40% of Canada's total coal output.

 In 1904 a company in Bowmanville, Ontario, began Canada's first powdered milk production operation.
 The large-scale home delivery of milk began in Toronto, Ottawa and Montreal in 1900.